jtspingler/School_District_Analysis/README.md

 #### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 * Average math scores dropped by less than 1%
-* Average reading scores were unnaffected
+* Average reading scores were unaffected
 * Overall passing rate dropped -1%

 ### How does replacing the ninth-grade scores affect the following: